testpointcorp/Vansah-API-Binding-Java/README.md

 As you can see above at this line (this.driver.get(testData.get("URL").get(i));, the script is fetching the URL value from Vansah, so there is no test data hard coded at all! :)

-Also note above there is switch case structure being applied which makes the script very easy to read and organized.
+Also note above there is a switch case structure being applied which makes the script very easy to read and organized.
 Only one swith case block will run at time based on the test step order!

 ---------